 1. To reduce traffic for safe social distancing, our waiting room is currently closed.
 We ask that parents, caregivers, and siblings do not enter the clinic.
-Parents are allowed to be present at the session only if it is necessary and approved by the treating therapist.
-If parent presence is not necessary, we ask that only the child scheduled for a session enters the clinic.
+Parents are allowed to be present at the session if they wish.
+If a parent joins the session, we request the parent stay with their child and the therapist for the entire time they are in the building.

-2. Therapists will come out to the car to pick up the child at the start of the session and will deliver the child back to the car at the end of the session.
+2. Therapists will wait outside the front door to pick up the child at the start of the session and will bring the child back to the door at the end of the session.
 We will leave the parking spots in front of the clinic open for your convenience.
-Please be sure to pick up your child 45 minutes after the start of OT sessions to allow for you and your child’s therapist to have up to 5 minutes to speak about the session and sufficient time to sanitize between sessions.
+Please be sure to pick up your child 50 minutes after the start of OT sessions to allow for you and your child’s therapist to have up to 5 minutes to speak about the session.
 We appreciate your cooperation with this, as it is critical to allow sufficient time for sanitizing the space between clients.

 3. Physical contact or close contact may occur between therapist and client during the treatment session.
 Therapists will take great care to limit physical and close contact as much as possible; however, contact may be required for safety or in order to perform activities as part of an effective treatment session.
 If you are not comfortable with this level of contact, we recommend continuing with telehealth sessions at this time.

-4. We will be operating on a reduced schedule to limit the number of people in the clinic at one time.
-Each therapist and child will have a designated space in which to work.
+4. Each therapist and child will have a designated space in which to work.
 These precautions are in place to ensure that greater than 6 feet distance is maintained by clients and staff at all times (not including the child and treating therapist, see #3 above).

-Cloth face covering: A cloth face covering is a material, such as a mask, that covers the nose and mouth.
+Face covering: A face covering is a material, such as a mask, that covers the nose and mouth.
 It can be secured to the head with ties or straps or simply wrapped around the lower face.

 Monitor Workforce and Clients for Indicative Symptoms